How To Increase Your Website Conversions Using Colour

 If you would like to cultivate and enhance the trust of your customers, make use of the colour blue.
 Blue is an oft-used colour, and for good reason, since many individuals simply like the colour.
 Blue often stands for peace, loyalty, trust, and order, and it’s a favourite colour of many corporate companies.
 Blue also makes us feel calm and serene and contributes to a feeling of orderliness.
 One prime example of the colour blue fully utilised by a global brand?
 Facebook.
 Still not convinced?
 Think of PayPal as well.

 A word of warning on the colour blue, however: if you are marketing various food products, it won’t be advisable to use it.
 Blue should never be utilised if you are selling food or food products.
 In fact, dieters make use of blue plates, so they can avoid eating too much.
-This may stem from the evolutionary belief that the colour blue is often associated with or connected with poison.
+This may stem from the evolutionary belief that the colour blue is often associated with or connected to poison.

 You can make use of the colour green if you are a company geared towards environmental consciousness or if you are marketing products made for the outdoors.
 Green also stands for nature, and it is known for enhancing creativity.
 But there’s another fact you should note about the colour green: it can also be a great choice as a call to action.

 Of course, there are other colours from which you can choose, but it’s important to study them and their emotional and psychological effects first.
 If they complement your target and goal for your website, then by all means, utilise them.
-Good Luck!

 Share this post: